 - Collaborative input to final reports and peer-reviewed papers

 Due to the success of the DEBU Statistics Course in January 2013 another one will be held from Monday 23 September to Thursday 26 September 2013.
 Places are limited so please register if you would like to attend.

 The group provide an annual generic postgraduate training course in statistics across the College of Medicine, Dentistry & Nursing as well as leading the MSc in Applied Health Statistics.
 Members of DEBU also provide a series of biostatistics–based Student Selected Components (SSCs) for undergraduate medical students.

 This year's DEBU Statistics course ran from Monday 28 January to Thursday 31 January 2013.
 Monday, Tuesday and Wednesday consisted of 'Statistics for Health Research' and Thursday looked at 'Statistics for Clinical Trials'.
-It wasrecommended to attend all days as the course builds on previous days.
-(Further information about the course can also be found on this page).
+It was recommended to attend all days as the course builds on previous days.